 3.)Make a goal to talk to 5 new people.
 Plan on what you’d like to talk about.
 Coming armed with questions is always a good move.
 Ask people things like: how do you know the host? what do you do? do you have travel plans for the holidays?

 4.)While you’re at the party, don’t try to sample every different food.
 Pay more attention to the person you’re with or talking to other people.
 Holiday parties can be hard because of the variety of food.
 There is a temptation to sample everything.
 Pick a couple of things to eat and sit down and eat slowly and mindfully.
 Remember that food is plentiful and you can always make a choice to try a new food or cook a new food that you’ve not tried before.
 Don’t eat standing up and don’t lose track of what and how much you’re eating .
 This could lead to a binge later.

 5.)Don’t drink too much alcohol.
 Before you go, give yourself a limit as to how many drinks you will have and be accountable for that.
 Often people try to combat social anxiety with alcohol and it usually backfires, causing the anxiety (and hangover bingeing) the next day.

 7.)You don’t even have to go.
-What is the cost benefit analysis?
-Will going cause more anxiety and bingeing than than staying home?
+What is the cost-benefit analysis?
+Will going cause more anxiety and bingeing than staying home?
 Think about what needs to happen to keep you safe.